Washington State Ferries: Fleet

-As of 2020, there are 21 ferries on Puget Sound operated by the state.
+As of 2020, there are 21 ferries in the WSF fleet that serve Puget Sound.
+The average age is 32.1 years old.
 The largest vessels in this fleet carry up to 2500 passengers and 202 vehicles.
 They are painted in a distinctive white and green trim paint scheme, and feature double-ended open vehicle decks and bridges at each end so that they do not need to turn around.
+Most of the ferries feature an outdoor deck with two "pickleforks" where passengers board and disembark the vessel.
+After 50 years of state service, a ferry receives a commemorative gold stripe that is painted on the center stack.